 Paying her dues

 Unable to find enough work to make a living in PA, Michelle moved back to Florida, where she knew there was more opportunity.
-“I spent most of the next year there, working at a 50s and 60s night club- running lights and mixing, whenever the A1 and A2 were unavailable.
+“I spent most of the next year there, working at the 50s and 60s nightclub- running lights and mixing, whenever the A1 and A2 were unavailable.
 I also took a job in the A/V department of a local entertainment complex, which gave me an opportunity to hone my troubleshooting skills, in between mixing various bands from oldies rock and roll to Dixieland jazz.”
-Michelle spent the days working in the tech department, soldering, building, and repairing various pieces of equipment, setting up sound systems for talking heads and corporate functions, all the typical jobs you would find in an A/V department.
-“When I wasn’t working at either job I did stage hand work and also part time work with another local sound company.
-I worked as much as I could, as hard as I could and learned everything I could from everyone around me.
-In the meantime I was sending resumes to all the national touring sound companies I had heard of.”
+Michelle spent days working in the tech department, soldering, building, and repairing various pieces of equipment, setting up sound systems for talking heads and corporate functions, all the typical jobs you would find in an A/V department.
+“When I wasn’t working at either job I did stagehand work and also part-time work with another local sound company.
+I worked as much as I could, as hard as I could, and learned everything I could from everyone around me.
+In the meantime, I was sending resumes to all the national touring sound companies I had heard of.”